ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/006-cleaning-up.md

 ## Raising a pull request

-When you have finished with your sandbox namespace, and its associated ECR, please create a fork of the [environments repository][envrepo] with your environment's sub-directory of the `namespaces/cloud-platform-live-0.k8s.integration.dsd.io` directory removed, and raise a [pull request][pr] to merge your fork into master.
+When you have finished with your sandbox namespace, and its associated ECR, please create a branch of the [environments repository][envrepo] with your environment's sub-directory of the `namespaces/cloud-platform-live-0.k8s.integration.dsd.io` directory removed, and raise a [pull request][pr] to merge your branch into master.
 Once merged, this will remove the YAML files which define your namespace, and also the `ecr.tf` file which defines your ECR.

 In the body of your PR, please add a note to ask the cloud platform team to manually delete both your namespace and your ECR.